YottaDB/YDBDoc/ProgGuide/ioproc.rst

      mkdir certs

-* Create your certificate with a key that has a password.
+* Create your certificate with a key that optionally has a password (certificates from `ACME <https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment>`_ protocol providers such as `Let's Encrypt <https://letsencrypt.org/>`_ do not require a password).

   .. code-block:: bash